KarimAmr15/operating-system/README.md

 - **Modular Design:** Clean separation of process scheduling and memory management modules for flexibility and scalability.
 - **Error Handling:** Integrated robust error-handling mechanisms to prevent crashes during invalid file operations or process inputs.

-## Applications
-This project serves as an educational tool to demonstrate the following concepts:
-- Process scheduling strategies in operating systems.
-- Challenges in memory allocation and fragmentation.
-- Fundamentals of file I/O operations in OS-level programming.

-## Usage
-1. **Input Files:**
-   Provide three text files containing program instructions, such as variable operations, arithmetic expressions, and file I/O commands.

-2. **Execution:**
-   Run the simulation to observe the behavior of processes under different scheduling algorithms.

-3. **Output:**
-   View the step-by-step execution logs and detailed memory utilization reports.